-A Microbusiness may continue to operate a single LSI Forklift as a Low-Use LSI Forklift beyond December 31, 2030.
+A Microbusiness may continue to operate a single LSI Forklift as a Low-Use LSI Forklift beyond

-Eligible Model Years.
-Only 2013 through 2025 MY LSI Forklifts may be operated as Low-Use LSI Forklifts.
+December 31, 2030.

 Reporting.
 The Fleet Operator shall comply with all applicable reporting requirements set forth in Section 3009(f) for as long as the Low-Use LSI Forklift remains in operation.

 Usage Limit.
 A Fleet Operator shall not operate a Low-Use LSI Forklift for 200 hours or more per calendar year.